Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Creating Better Visual QA Datasets

 \subsection{Comparison to other datasets}

 Several authors have noticed the design deficiencies in the existing databases and have proposed ``fixes''~\cite{antol2015vqa,yu2015visual,zhu2016Visual7W,das2016visual}.
 No dataset has used a procedure to generate \IU-decoys.
-We empirically show that how the \IU-decoys significantly remedy the design deficiencies for the decoys in the datasets.
+We empirically show that how the \IU-decoys significantly remedy the design deficiencies in the datasets.

-Several previous efforts have generated decoys that are similar in spirit to our \textbf{\QU}-decoys. \cite{yu2015visual,das2016visual,ding2016understanding} automatically find decoys from similar questions or captions based on question templates and annotated objects, tri-grams and \textsc{GloVe} embeddings~\cite{pennington2014glove}, and paragraph vectors~\cite{le2014distributed} and linguistic surface similarity, respectively.
-The later two are for different tasks from visual QA, and only \cite{ding2016understanding} considers removing semantically ambiguous decoys like ours. \cite{antol2015vqa,zhu2016Visual7W} ask humans to create decoys, given the questions and targets.
-As shown previously, such decoys may fail the rule of \textbf{\AU}.
+Several previous efforts have generated decoys that are similar in spirit to our \textbf{\QU}-decoys.
+Yu et al.~\shortcite{yu2015visual}, Das et al.~\shortcite{das2016visual}, and Ding et al.~\shortcite{ding2016understanding} automatically find decoys from similar questions or captions based on question templates and annotated objects, tri-grams and \textsc{GloVe} embeddings~\cite{pennington2014glove}, and paragraph vectors~\cite{le2014distributed} and linguistic surface similarity, respectively.
+The later two are for different tasks from Visual QA, and only Ding et al.~\shortcite{ding2016understanding} consider removing semantically ambiguous decoys like ours.
+Antol et al.~\shortcite{antol2015vqa} and Zhu et al.~\shortcite{zhu2016Visual7W} ask humans to create decoys, given the questions and targets.
+As shown earlier, such decoys may disobey the rule of \textbf{\AU}.

+Goyal et al.~\shortcite{goyal2016making} augment the VQA dataset \cite{antol2015vqa} (by human efforts) with additional IQT triplets to eliminate the shortcuts (language prior) in the open-ended setting.
+Their effort is complementary to ours on the multiple-choice setting.
+Note that an extended task of Visual QA, visual dialog~\cite{das2016visual}, also adopts the latter setting.